 First, Theorem 2 shows that several different shades of ambiguity aversion-as captured by varying degrees of preference for hedging-are characterized by the extent of overlap of sets in $\mathbb{P}$ .
 Specifically, Ghirardato and Marinacci's (2002) notion of absolute ambiguity aversion (i.e., being more ambiguity-averse than some subjective expected utility preference), which corresponds to a preference for complete hedges that fully eliminate uncertainty, is characterized by the intersection of all sets in $\mathbb{P}$ being nonempty.
-This requires that at least one prior is always available to Pessimism irrespective of Optimism's choice, and is strictly weaker than uncertainty aversion (i.e., a preference for all hedges), which requires that all relevant priors are always available to Pessimism.
-While absolute ambiguity aversion is inconsistent with experimental evidence that subjects are often ambiguity-averse for bets involving moderate odds but ambiguity-seeking for small odds (e.g., Dimmock, Kouwenberg, Mitchell, and Peijnenburg, 2015; Kocher, Lahno, and Trautmann, 2018), we introduce the even weaker notion of k-ambiguity aversion (for some $k = 2, 3, \ldots$ ) that can accommodate this evidence.
+This requires there to be at least one prior that is always available to Pessimism regardless of Optimism's choice, and hence is strictly weaker than uncertainty aversion (i.e., a preference for all hedges), which requires that all relevant priors are always available to Pessimism.
+Since absolute ambiguity aversion is inconsistent with experimental evidence that subjects are often ambiguity-averse for bets involving moderate odds but ambiguity-seeking for small odds, we also consider the even weaker notion of k-ambiguity aversion (for some $k = 2, 3, \ldots$ ) and show that it can accommodate this evidence.
 This notion imposes a preference for complete hedges only among any k acts and is characterized by the requirement that the intersection of any k sets in $\mathbb{P}$ is nonempty.